imagine a picture of me

 Here is my CV.

-Here are slides from a talk that I gave at Northwestern University RTG Dynamics Seminar.
+Here are slides from a colloquium that I gave at University of Utah on quantum ergodicity in the Benjamini-Schramm limit in higher rank.

-Here is a recording of a virtual talk I gave at UC San Diego Group Actions Seminar.
+Here is a recording of a virtual talk I gave at UC San Diego.

 Here is a recording of a talk I gave to an audience of physics graduate students.